 • Back to Top

-Earlier in her career, Ms Hooper worked at three diverse organizations.
-These included: Ernst & Young (then Clarkson Gordon) as a senior manager; Bishop’s University in Lennoxville, Quebec as an assistant professor; and the Shaw Festival (Niagara-on-the-Lake) where she was their first controller.
-She launched her career at Ernst & Young (then Clarkson Gordon) in Montreal where she first qualified as a chartered accountant.
+Earlier in her career, Ms Hooper worked at Ernst & Young (then Clarkson Gordon), Bishop’s University where she was an assistant professor and Shaw Festival where she was their first controller.

 Murray, Member, LCBO Board, and Chair, Audit Committee